Foundation E. G. Bührle: Connections to Nazi Germany

-Bührle bought his gothic sculptures in the shop of Benno Griebert, a member of Hitler‘s party NSDAP and ardent Nazi supporter.
-Bührle was only abler to acquire his art collection with profits from the sale of weapons worth 623 million francs to Adolf Hitler‘s army.
+Bührle bought his gothic sculptures in the shop of Benno Griebert, a member of Hitler's party NSDAP and ardent Nazi supporter.
+Bührle was only able to acquire his art collection with profits from the sale of weapons worth 623 million francs to Adolf Hitler's army.
 The arms business with the Nazis made him the richest man in Switzerland.